 - Take responsibility for the planter as you would your own staff member. - Walk this journey with him until the plant is self-sustaining.
-It typically takes three to five years for a plant to effectively meet the budget solely stay the course - Officially send the planter out with a commissioning service and get - Hold the planter personally accountable to the Send Network Planter Code of Conduct. - Assist and hold the planter financially accountable on a quarterly basis. - Find creative ways to bless and keep in touch with your planter (at least once a month).
-Call, email, text and visit your planter throughout - Treat him as a staff member by including him in staff meetings and retreats when it makes sense geographically. - Be available to listen, guide, struggle alongside and celebrate with your planter. - Mentor him in your strengths as a pastor and help him find a coach who has planting experience. - Plan mission trips according to the church plant's time frame and - Help the planter enlist and nurture Supporting Churches.
+It typically takes three to five years for a plant to effectively meet the budget solely from the congregation's giving / it make take longer.
+Be prepared to stay the course - Officially send the planter out with a commissioning service and get your church members involved. - Hold the planter personally accountable to the Send Network Planter Code of Conduct. - Assist and hold the planter financially accountable on a quarterly basis. - Find creative ways to bless and keep in touch with your planter (at least once a month).
+Call, email, text and visit your planter throughout the year. - Treat him as a staff member by including him in staff meetings and retreats when it makes sense geographically. - Be available to listen, guide, struggle alongside and celebrate with your planter. - Mentor him in your strengths as a pastor and help him find a coach who has planting experience. - Plan mission trips according to the church plant's timeframe and strategic outreach needs. - Help the planter enlist and nurture Supporting Churches.